SamwelOpiyo/Monitoring-Sync-Bitcoind-Nodes/README.md

 Create Logs directory by running `mkdir logs` in working directory.

-Set the following environment variables.
+Set the following environment variables if configured else DO NOT.

 `export RPC_HOST=<host(localhost)>`